wso2-attic/ballerina-integrator/README.md

 ```

 - If everything is successfully deployed, you can invoke the service either via Node port or ingress.
-Here curl request for 'LKSubOffice' service is mentioned, you can siply try to 'UKSubOffice' service as well.
+Here curl request for 'LKSubOffice' service is mentioned, you can simply try to 'UKSubOffice' service as well.

 Node Port:
 ```bash